 2. “You need them to fight the effects of gravity”

-We don’t know what Isaac Newton would say about it, but most woman think that wearing a bra can help prevent or slow the breasts from sagging.
+We don’t know what Isaac Newton would say about it, but most women think that wearing a bra can help prevent breasts from starting to sag or slow down the process.

-While this seems to be a feminine law, the truth is that this garment can actually limit the growth of tissue that supports the breasts.
+While this seems to be a law in the female world, the truth is that bras can actually limit the growth of tissue that supports the breasts.

 Because of that, it doesn’t provide any anatomical or physiological benefits.

 3. “Bras with an underwire are better”It’s true that these types of bras frame the breasts and can look very elegant.
 They do have their downsides, though.

 Excessive use of bras with underwire can cause i njuries – both internal and external.
 They have even been associated with an increased risk of breast cancer.

 4. “You should also wear a bra at night”

 Some women don’t take off their bras at night because they’re worried about the effects of gravity or because they think that wearing one will make it more comfortable to sleep on their stomachs.
 The first is a myth and the second is more about personal habits or beliefs.

 According to the American Society of Plastic and Reconstructive Surgeons, there are microscopic ligaments that hold the breasts in place.